-- Glenn Corbett played Vietnam vet Linc Case on Route 66 in 1963.
-He also played a Vietnam vet as guest star on a 1965 episode of The Man From UNCLE.
+- Glenn Corbett played Vietnam vet Linc Case in Route 66 in 1963.
+He also played a Vietnam vet as guest star on a 1965 episode of The Man from U.N.C.L.E..

-- "In Praise of Pip," a fifth season episode of the original The Twilight Zone.
-Notable for possibly being the first television program to mention a Vietnam casuality.
+- "In Praise of Pip", a fifth season episode of The Twilight Zone (1959), is notable for possibly being the first television program to mention a Vietnam casualty.
 Originally it was supposed to be Laos, but the show's fact-checkers pointed out that hostilities in Laos had recently ceased, suggesting South Vietnam instead.
 Which led to the following speech (from a bookie who has received word his son was severely wounded in action):

-- "The Road Less Traveled," from the 1980s incarnation of the show, is about a draft-dodger who meets an Alternate History version of himself, who went to Vietnam and lost his legs.
+- The Twilight Zone (1985) episode "The Road Less Traveled" is about a draft-dodger who meets an Alternate History version of himself, who went to Vietnam and lost his legs.